team-simplay/SimPlay/docs/source/quickstart.rst

     env.run()

 Keep in mind, that the ``id`` parameter should be unique across the whole environment.
-It'll identify the component for which an event is logged.

 If you've read the ``__super__`` call of the ``MyProcess`` constructor carefully, you'll have noticed that it takes a ``graphic`` and a ``tint`` parameter.
 In the example, the value of ``graphic`` is ``SOMEPNG``.
-In order for the visualzation to work, the ``VisualManager`` - which exists on ``VisualEnvironment`` - needs to know where to find the graphic.
+In order for the visualzation to work, the :class:`~simplay.core.VisualizationManager` - which exists on :class:`~simplay.core.VisualEnvironment` - needs to know where to find the graphic.
 Register visuals with the following call: